United States cavalry commander

 According to Wikipedia,

 George Armstrong Custer was a United States Army officer and cavalry commander in the American Civil War and the American Indian Wars.
 Custer graduated from West Point in 1861 at the bottom of his class, but as the Civil War was just starting, trained officers were in immediate demand.
 He worked closely with General George B. McClellan and the future General Alfred Pleasonton, both of whom recognized his qualities as a cavalry leader, and he was promoted to brigadier general of volunteers at age 23.
 Only a few days after his promotion, he fought at the Battle of Gettysburg, where he commanded the Michigan Cavalry Brigade and despite being outnumbered, defeated J. E. B. Stuart's attack at what is now known as the East Cavalry Field.
-In 1864, Custer served in the Overland Campaign and in Philip Sheridan's army in the Shenandoah Valley, defeating Jubal Early at Cedar Creek.
-His division blocked the Army of Northern Virginia's final retreat and received the first flag of truce from the Confederates, and Custer was present at Robert E. Lee's surrender to Ulysses S. Grant at Appomattox.
+In 1864, he served in the Overland Campaign and in Philip Sheridan's army in the Shenandoah Valley, defeating Jubal Early at Cedar Creek.
+His division blocked the Army of Northern Virginia's final retreat and received the first flag of truce from the Confederates.
+He was present at Robert E. Lee's surrender to Ulysses S. Grant at Appomattox Court House, Virginia.

 George Armstrong Custer is affiliated with the following schools: